ryancbutler/XDReplicate/README.md

 **PLEASE USE WITH CAUTION.
 THIS WILL OVERWRITE SETTINGS ON IMPORT**

 ### Requirements
-* PC\Server with Citrix PVS Console installed
+* PC\Server with Citrix PVS Console 7.7 or greater installed
 * Admin access to PVS farm
 * PowerShell v3 or greater
 * PassThru is used for all PVS server authentication